If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 The next thing you know, 500 new customers have signed up.
 You now have guaranteed recurring sales on subscription fees, and potential additional sales revenue from existing and future offerings.

-You feel great knowing that somewhere out there, 500 satisfied customers will be using your product over the next few months, while your sales revenues climb.
+You feel great knowing somewhere out there, 500 satisfied customers will be using your product over the next few months, while your sales revenues climb.

 Who can resist a bargain?

-Black Friday customers have historically taken advantage of early bird promotions at giant retail stores like Walmart or Best Buy, so you know that getting discounts is a major consumer motivator.
+Black Friday customers have historically taken advantage of early bird promotions at giant retail stores like Walmart and Best Buy, so you know getting discounts is a major consumer motivator.
 Customers will even camp out overnight, making sure they’re able to take advantage of the stores’ exclusive deals—particularly on expensive electronic items.

 Customers love promotional and discounted pricing